 This style is the same as the puppy cut, but it just keeps the ears and tails long.
 It’s all a matter of your personal preference.

 The moderate puppy cut is a variation on the classic puppy cut that keeps the overall coat a little fuller.

 If you’re considering going from a long coat to a complete puppy cut, this style could be a good in-between one to choose to help you and your pup transition.

-Take one look at a Shih Tzu with this haircut and you will see why it’s called the teddy bear cut.
+Take one look at a Shih Tzu with this style and you will see why it’s called the teddy bear haircut.

 This style concentrates on the hair that is on the face, making it fluffy and giving it a rounded shape.

 The end result; your Shih Tzu looks like the classic, cuddly teddy bear toy.